marcelbeumer/crispy-octo-goggles/streamproc/README.md

 ## TODO

-- Implement simple web ui.
 - Write README's for each service.
+- Fix ingress rewrite with k3d.